Date

 It’s also wise to be skeptical of the lowest bid.
 While everyone loves a good deal, a price that’s significantly lower than the competition often signals cut corners, subpar materials, or inexperienced labor.
 This can lead to a paint job that peels or fades prematurely, forcing you to pay for a complete redo sooner than you expected.
 Always compare what’s included in the quote, not just the bottom-line number.
 A quality residential siding contractor, for example, will detail the specific materials and prep work in their estimate.

-Red Flags in Contracts and Quotes
+Spotting Red Flags in Your Contract

 A handshake might feel old-fashioned and trustworthy, but it’s not enough to protect you when it comes to home improvement projects.
 Relying on a verbal agreement is a recipe for disaster.
 Always insist on a detailed, written contract that outlines the full scope of work, the specific materials to be used, a project timeline, and the payment schedule.
 This document is your single source of truth and protects both you and the contractor from misunderstandings.